louismullie/temp-data/markdown_final/bbd312f8-36be-da07-d7db-be411adcff1c.md

 Case presentation

 A previously healthy 22-year-old man presented to our emergency department in Abu Dhabi, United Arab Emirates in December.
 This patient was diagnosed with mild COVID-19 illness, sore throat and loss of sense of smell as well as positive COVID-19 PCR, 0n 26 October 2020.
 Following full recovery by resolution of symptoms and reverting to negative PCR, he received the first dose of inactivated SARS-CoV-2 vaccine on November 6.
 Following the first dose of vaccine, he remained asymptomatic and well.
 He received the second dose on 6 December 2020.
 A few hours later the patient started to experience headache and fatigue.
 The day after, he started to develop fever, sore throat and abdominal pain.
 The illness progressed over the following 4 days when he presented to the emergency department with high-grade fever, myalgia, nausea, vomiting and diarrhoea, and a faint erythematous non-itchy rash over his torso that he noticed earlier that day.
 The patient reported a dry irritant cough but no shortness of breath or chest discomfort.
 He had no urinary symptoms and no pain or swelling of his joints.

 The patient had no history of recent travel, no sick contacts, no animal exposure and no consumption of raw dairy products.
 He was not on any chronic medications and had no known allergies.
 He reported taking ibuprofen and one dose of an antibiotic over the prior few days for symptomatic relief.
 He was a non-smoker and did not use recreational drugs.

 In the emergency department the patient was noted to have a temperature of 39°C, systolic blood pressure of 110 mm Hg and tachycardia, 140 beats per minute.
 Physical examination revealed dry mucous membranes with congested throat.
 Bilateral conjunctival injection and left conjunctival haemorrhage.
 There was a generalised erythematous maculopapular rash, mostly over the chest and back.
 His peripheral lymph nodes were not enlarged.
 There were no audible cardiac murmurs, his chest was clear to auscultation, abdomen examination was unremarkable.

 ---

-### Sore throat in a young man: guess what … [^15b1cb67].
+### Sore throat in a young man: guess what… [^15b1cb67].
 BMJ Case Reports (2014).
 Medium credibility.

 Sore throat is a common complaint in the outpatient and emergency room settings.
 Typically, little workup is necessary and includes visual inspection with or without swabs for bacterial infection.
 We present a case that demonstrates an important entity to be excluded by simple history and physical examination in patients presenting with pain in the throat or neck.
 The most important cause of pneumomediastinum is previous instrumentation.
 Spontaneous pneumomediastinum is uncommonly seen in young adults.
 Most cases of spontaneous pneumomediastinum are uncomplicated, as mediastinal pressures rarely mount to dangerous levels.
 However, when the patient presents with distended neck veins, cyanosis or marked dyspnoea, further action is necessary.
 Lastly, since pneumomediastinum can be caused by oesophageal rupture and occasionally present with concurrent pneumothorax, these dangerous entities must be excluded.